slott56/slott56.github.io/Pelican/content/blog/2008/05/2008_05_27-brain_dead_and_visual_basic_coincidence.rst

 1. There are usually string functions for finding the right-most "*".
 They're always more efficient than your explicit loops.
 Use the string library.
 In my case, the rpartition method was not easy to find in the library reference manual.
-It is, however, :emphasis:`precisely`  what is called for.
+It is, however, *precisely*  what is called for.